javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 There are two main differences of `var`:

-1. Variables have no block scope, they are visible minimum at the function level.
+1. `var` Variables have no block scope, they are not block-local and can be accessed from any point in the script.
-2. Variable declarations are processed at function start.
+2. `var` Variable declarations are processed at function start.

 There's one more minor difference related to the global object, we'll cover that in the next chapter.